aioooi/ChatGCP/README.md

-# Go Microservices GCP
+# ChatGCP

-An example service written in Golang, deployed to GCP.
+A chat app built with SvelteKit, using a Go backend.